uncbiag/easyreg/README.md

 # An Extension Package on Mermaid
-The purpose of this package is to provide an easy interface for Mermaid and other popluar registration package.\
+The purpose of this package is to provide an simple interface for Mermaid and other popluar registration package.\
 The current support methods include Mermaid-optimization and Mermaid-network.
 We add supports on [ANTsPy](https://github.com/ANTsX/ANTsPy), [NiftyReg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg) and Demons(embedded in [SimpleITK](http://www.simpleitk.org/SimpleITK/resources/software.html)), though we recommend the usage of official source.